remydrain/platos-pizza/README.md

 * How many pizzas are being made during peak periods?
 * What are their best and worst selling pizzas?
 * What is the average order value?
-* How well are they using their seating capacity?
+* How well are they using their seating capacity of 15 tables and 60 seats?